prataprc/prataprc.github.io.v1/_contents/javascript-caveats.rst

 :author: prataprc

-Every language has exceptional situations to common rules, that were originally explained as part of its specification, they end up as caveats in programmers mind.
+Every language has exceptional situations to common rules, that were originally explained as part of its specification.
+They end up as caveats in programmer's mind.

 interchanging properties as objects and associative array
 ---------------------------------------------------------

 Javascript objects are property-maps and property names can be accessed using the membership operator.
 Likewise, objects can be accessed like associative arrays passing in property name as index.

 .. gist:: prataprc/5843946.js?file=caveat1.js